Why Humans Build

 There's a practical consequence to all this.

-When someone builds from meaning rather than from incentive, the work is different.
+When you build from meaning instead of from incentive, the work is different.
 You can feel it even if you can't name it.
 The buttons respond the way your fingers expect.
 The sentence lands on the right word.
 The joint holds without a nail.

 The thing only you can build

-The things that push humanity forward come from people who stopped asking what the market wanted and started building what they themselves needed to exist.
+The work that pushes anything forward tends to come from people who stop asking what the market wants and start building what they themselves need to exist.

 The real answer